FOR IMMEDIATE RELEASE

 Each October, Edmunds.com editors choose their favorite vehicles in the Editors' Most Wanted Vehicle awards.
 The most recent list of those winners can be found at: http://www.edmunds.com/reviews/mostwanted/2006/index.html.

 About Edmunds.com, Inc.

 Edmunds.com is the premier online resource for automotive information.
-Its comprehensive set of data, tools and services, including Edmunds.com True Market Value® pricing, is generated by Edmunds.com Information Solutions and is licensed to third parties.
-For example, the company supplies content for the auto sections of NYTimes.com, AOL, About.com, iVillage.com and IGN.com, provides weekly data to Automotive News and delivers monthly data reports to Wall Street analysts.
-Edmunds.com also publishes a high-speed, on-screen car magazine called Inside Line available free at www.insideline.com.
-Edmunds.com was named "best car research" site by Forbes ASAP, has been selected by consumers as the "most useful Web site" according to every J.D.
-Power and Associates New Autoshopper.com StudySM and was ranked first in the Survey of Car-Shopping Web Sites as reported by The Wall Street Journal.
-The company is headquartered in Santa Monica, Calif. and maintains a satellite office outside Detroit.
+Its comprehensive set of data, tools and services is generated by Edmunds.com Information Solutions and is licensed to third parties and used by over 15,000 cars dealers including 98 of the 100 dealers named to the Ward's Dealer Business "e-Dealer 100" list.
+Perhaps the most popular consumer product, Edmunds.com True Market Value® pricing, is relied upon by millions of people seeking market-reflective valuations for new and used vehicles.
+The company also supplies content for the auto sections of NYTimes.com, AOL, CNN.com and About.com; provides weekly data to Automotive News; and delivers monthly data reports to Wall Street analysts.
+In addition, Edmunds.com publishes Inside Line (), a free high-speed online magazine for auto enthusiasts, and CarSpace (www.carspace.com), an automotive lifestyle social networking Web site for anyone with an interest in automobiles.
+Edmunds.com was named "Best Car Research Site" by Forbes ASAP, has been selected by consumers as the "Most Useful Web Site" according to every J.D.
+Power and Associates New Autoshopper.com StudySM, was ranked first in the Survey of Car-Shopping Web Sites by The Wall Street Journal and was rated number one in Keynote's study of third-party automotive web sites.
+The company is headquartered in Santa Monica, California, and maintains a satellite office in suburban Detroit.